tanhakabir/WW84-Python-Lessons/site/secret_message/cracking.md

 <img width="958" alt="terra" src="https://user-images.githubusercontent.com/12758612/85451214-80ba7000-b54e-11ea-80c2-366bb144df7a.png">

-# Now… command the Python to use its new superpower to reveal the truth!
+# Now… command the Python to use its new superpower to reveal the truth
-Modify the commands in your file to reveal the truth behind
+Modify the commands in your file to reveal the truth behind:
-1.  the word "WHY" shifted by 13,
+1.	the word “WHY” shifted by 13,
-2.	the word "oskza" shifted by -18
+2.	the word “oskza” shifted by -18,
-3.	the word "ohupo" shifted by -1, and
+3.	the word “ohupo” shifted by -1, and
-4.  the word "ED" shifted by 25
+4.	the word “ED” shifted by 25.

-Press the Play Button, and you should see the final clue to the true meeting place and time revealed!
+Press the Play Button, and you should see the final clue to the true meeting place and time revealed.

 [**Let's see if we found easter egg!**](quiz.md)